ut-amrl/plunder/README.md

 - **make emng** to run the EM Synthesis algorithm, without simulating demonstrations
 - **make plt** to plot the algorithm outputs and store them in png format
 - **make clean, make clear_data, make purge** to delete all build files, to clear all data/plots/trajectories, or both
+- **make snapshot** to archive current settings and output files to a given folder

-Other *make* commands which are not commonly used:
+Other *make* commands which are not commonly used alone:
 - **make gen** to run only the simulation
 - **make pf** to run only the particle filter (E-step)
 - **make settings** to compile settings
-- **make snapshot** to archive current settings and output files to a given folder

 ## Project Organization
 This project is roughly split into the following components: